Bo Hardegree

-Bo Hardegree (born July 5, 1984) is an American football coach who is the quarterbacks coach for the Tennessee Titans of the National Football League (NFL).
-He had previously served as an assistant coach for the Las Vegas Raiders, New England Patriots, Miami Dolphins, Denver Broncos, Chicago Bears, and New York Jets.
+Bo Hardegree (born July 5, 1984) is an American football coach who is the quarterbacks coach for the Buffalo Bills of the National Football League (NFL).
+He had previously served as an assistant coach for the Tennessee Titans, Las Vegas Raiders, New England Patriots, Miami Dolphins, Denver Broncos, Chicago Bears, and New York Jets.

 Early life and playing career

 Hardegree grew up in Jackson, Tennessee and played football for his father at Jackson Central-Merry High School.
 Hardegree was a reserve quarterback for the Tennessee Volunteers from 2003 to 2006, appearing in one game before switching sports and playing for the school's tennis team.

 Coaching career

 Early career

 Hardegree began coaching in 2007 as student assistant at Tennessee before serving as a graduate assistant at Duke University from 2008-2010 under David Cutcliffe.
 He interned at the LSU coaching staff from 2011 to 2013.

 Denver Broncos

 In 2014, Hardegree was hired by the Denver Broncos as an offensive quality control coach under head coach John Fox.